 Automatically sharing your Google+ posts on Twitter is made extremely easy with ManageFlitter.
 You can sign up to use the site using your Twitter account.
 Once you’ve done that, just head over to the ‘Dashboard’ and click on ‘Turn on/off Google+ sharing”.
 All you’ll need to activate the feature is your Google+ profile URL.
 Once you enter it, you should know that your accounts are connected by the welcome message including a link to your profile.

 If you want to toggle the feature on and off – you just head over to the same place to deactivate it.

 Post from Google+ to Facebook

 The easiest way to post from Google+ to Facebook is to find out what your secret Facebook email upload address is.
-You can find this by going to the mobile upload page.
+You can find this by going to the.
 If you’re logged in – you’ll see what your address is straight away.
 When creating a new post on Google+, just add that address to the people you’re sharing the post with, and it will automatically show up on your Facebook page.
 The drawback to using this method is that any photos you upload or videos you share won’t be included in the post.
 This method is only useful for cross-posting text only updates.

 To share all kinds of updates from Google+ to Facebook, you’ll have to put a little bit more effort into the process.
 First, you’ll need to be able to access your Google+ RSS feed.
 We’ve already shown you several ways to do that - so pick the method that suits you best.
 Once you have your RSS feed, you’ll need to use it with the Facebook app RSS Graffiti.
 After granting RSS Graffiti access to your Facebook profile (and pages you manage), you can ‘add a new publishing plan’.